ycrc/ycrc.github.io/docs/clusters-at-yale/applications/lifecycle.md

 ## Spring 2021 Deprecation Cycle

-In June 2021, we are removing deprecated software and finalizing the introduction of new toolchains.
+In June 2021, we removed deprecated software and introduced a new epoch of toolchains.
 If a module you used in the past is no longer available and there is not a newer module available, please [contact us](/#get-help).

 ### [Grace](/clusters-at-yale/clusters/grace) and [Milgram](/clusters-at-yale/clusters/milgram)